Omahans lose dozens of hours and hundreds of dollars to traffic congestion, study finds

 The Census Bureau also found that Douglas and Sarpy Counties have 59,000 more commuters who take a car to work compared with 10 years ago.

-In June, TomTom International BV, the location tech company, found that the Omaha metro area has a congestion level of 14 percent -- meaning trips take 14% longer than they would without traffic congestion.
+In June, TomTom International BV, the location tech company, found that the Omaha metro area has a congestion level of 14% — meaning trips take 14% longer than they would without traffic congestion.

 The evening rush hour drive, TomTom found, takes 33% longer than it should.